spences10/scottspence.com/posts/2017/06/01/beginner-to-git-aliases/index.md

 see there is a lot of ways to configure Git, I'm still learning and finding new ways to do things.

-If there is anything I have missed, or if you have a better way to dom something then please let me know 👍
+If there is anything I have missed, or if you have a better way to do something then please let me know 👍

 Get me on [Twitter][sdt] or [Ask Me Anything][ama] on GitHub